SuperFabius/IOS-S310121-R091121-DEVEL/README.md

                   - Changed SETIRQ opcode to add Systick and Serial 2 Rx IRQ enable;

                   NOTE ABOUT IRQ USAGE: When using the CPU interrupts the IOS opcode operations must be treated as atomic operations to avoid to "break" the opcode call sequence, so CPU interrupts must be disabled before and re-enabled after.

                   NOTE ABOUT THE SD WITH EMUTOS: the partition on the SD must be a FAT16 max 2GB large (it is possible to format a FAT16 up to 4GB, but here a "legacy" max 2GB FAT16 is required).

+                  NOTE ABOUT RAM WITH EMUTOS: 1024KB RAM are required to run EmuTOS.